MatheusOliveiraFreitas/Continuous-Network-Analysis/README.md

 **Main features are**:

-***"Attribute discontinuity in a network"***: It will identify through points where in the Network the selected attribute was stopped, ideal for analyzing road networks where a highway with acronym connects to another highway with acronym or drainage network where the name should connect to another named section.
+***"Attribute Discontinuity Detector"***: It will identify through points where in the Network the selected attribute was stopped, ideal for analyzing road networks where a highway with acronym connects to another highway with acronym or drainage network where the name should connect to another named section.

 ***"Dangle Analysis"***: A tool where the user will choose a network, it will identify the loose ends (Dangles) in the network, with this the user will be able to select several layers of the project, to identify if the Dangles have overlap and/or intersection with these selected layers.
 Thus, it can generate two files: